 Once all the legal issue have been dealt with, contracts are exchanged.

-The final stage of the process is called completion.
+The final stage of the process of buying a house is called completion.
 This is where the funds are transferred from the buyer to the seller, and you legally own the house.
 You would then take possession of the keys and move in.

-The process from start to finish normally takes about 12 weeks, which is twice as long as in Europe.
+The process of buying a house from start to finish normally takes about 12 weeks, which is twice as long as in Europe.
 If you are selling your house as well as purchasing, it’s normally considered good advice to sell your house first, which saves a lot of hassle.